Statutory Duties and Regulatory Principles

 (b) to further the interests of consumers in relevant markets, where appropriate by promoting competition”

-- Ensuring the optimal use of the electro-magnetic spectrum
+- the optimal use for wireless telegraphy of the electro-magnetic spectrum;

-- Ensuring that a wide range of electronic communications services – including high speed data services – is available throughout the UK
+- that a wide range of electronic communications services is available throughout the UK;

-- Ensuring a wide range of TV and radio services of high quality and wide appeal
+- that a wide range of TV and radio services of high quality and wide appeal are available throughout the UK;

-- Applying adequate protection for audiences against offensive or harmful material
+- the application of standards that provide adequate protection for members of the public and others against offensive or harmful material in television and radio;

 Ofcom’s Regulatory Principles